 PVC plumbing pipes are used for cold and hot potable water as well as sewage applications.
 PVC pipes vary in their thickness and configuration depending on the application where it will be used.
-For example, pressure water pipes, are not the same as sewer pipes, and not the same as the ones used in storm drainage systems.
-Plastic plumbing products designed for potable water applications are usually designated with either "NSF-PW" or "NSF-61" to indicate that the product complies with the health effects requirements of NSF/ANSI Standard 6.Continue to 5 of 7 below.
+For example, pressure water pipes are not the same as sewer pipes, and not the same as the ones used in storm drainage systems.
+Plastic plumbing products designed for potable water applications are usually designated with either NSF-PW or NSF-61 to indicate that the product complies with the health effects requirements of NSF/ANSI Standard 61.Continue to 5 of 7 below.

 05 of 07

 Galvanized piping was used several years ago as the standard for residential projects.
-However, with time it is used less frequently because rust can build up inside small diameter pipes.
-If the pipe is old enough, then you can see water coming from the faucet with rust traces as the scale can break loose from the inside of the pipe.
+However, with time it has been used less frequently in domestic settings because rust can build up inside small diameter pipes.
+If the pipe is old enough, you can see water coming from the faucet with rust traces as the scale can break loose from the inside of the pipe.
 Galvanized pipes can be used to transport grey water or non-potable water.

 06 of 07

-Brass plumbing pipes provide great rust resistance piping if it’s made of 67% to 85% copper.
-The best brass pipe grade is obtained when the alloy contains 85% copper and is called red brass pipe.
+Brass plumbing pipes provide great rust resistance piping if it’s made of 67 percent to 85 percent copper.
+The best brass pipe grade is obtained when the alloy contains 85 percent copper and is called red brass pipe.
 Brass piping provides a long-lasting material that does not rust in the interior, and it does not cause friction losses inside the pipe.
 Brass plumbing pipes are easier to thread than steel pipes and excellent for hot-water and large distribution systems, such as pump fittings, water tanks, and wells.
-Brass pipe normally tends to last longer than any other plumbing material.
-Brass pipe generally comes in 12-foot straight lengths.
+Brass pipe is normally one of the longest-lasting plumbing materials.
+Brass pipe comes in a variety of straight lengths up to 12 feet.

 07 of 07